damianham/jooxe_webapp/README.md

 Jooxe
 =====

 Jooxe is the zero code web application framework.

+This is currently in alpha mode - it's all very experimental so don't expect anything to actually work right now.

 Visit http://www.jooxe.org for all the latest news and gossip.